elbaulp/myDWM/README.md

 TODO
 ====
-Fix status bar blinking when performin some actions, like focusstack
+- Fix status bar blinking when performin some actions, like focusstack
+- Integrate colors with ClrScheme scheme[SchemeLast]

 ![](./screenshot.png)